Arrests over grenade house attack

 Greater Manchester Police said the offender who threw the distraction grenade at the first house fled down an alleyway towards Eccles Old Road.

-Officers who were called to the second house on Quayview found damage consistent with a firearm having been discharged, the force added.
+Officers who were called to the second house on Quay View found damage consistent with a firearm having been discharged, the force added.

 Det Ch Insp Amanda Delamore described the two attacks as "targeted".